perscamden/asylum_diary/en/asylum_diary_39.md

 20230714

-Was told to have an interview a few days later.
+Was told to have an interview a few days later this morning.

+"all the information you submit during the interview will be considered confidential", a note reads.
+Such mockery.

+I asked to record the conversation they told me about the interview.
+They said it was forbidden and only let me record what they wanted to say at the end.

+Far before noon the conversation was already known here and there.